ElliotGestrin/NAOChat/configs/README.md

 - filt_token [int]: The number of tokens the filter can respond with.
 Hard cuttoff if reached.

-- default_mic [bool]: If the default device microphone should be used when listener is "mic".
+- default_mic [bool]: If the default device microphone is used when the listener is "mic".
 If false, a choice of mic is done via terminal.

 - use_whisper [bool]: If the listener should use OpenAI:s Whisper when doing speech to text.
 If false, google text-to-speech is used.

 - terminal_listener_prefix [str]: What the prefix is for user terminal input.

-- nao_stand [bool]: If the NAO should stand up at the start of the program
+- nao_stand [bool]: If the NAO should stand up at the start of the program.
+It'll automatically sit down when the program closes.

 - nao_sleep_len [float]: How long NAO-talker waits per token in response